-The withErrorBoundary function is provided in the @spm/universal-access-uipackage and provides the following functions:
+The withErrorBoundary function is provided in the @spm/core-ui package and provides the following functions:

-- Retrieves the list of errors from the Redux Store.
-You can use the default ReduxUtils.generateGlobalErrorSelectorinvoking error selector, or provide a customer selector. - For any errors, the withErrorBoundary function throws a JavaScript exception that is caught by the nearest ErrorBoundary. - Wraps a component in an ErrorBoundary. - Clears the errors from the Redux Store when the component is unmounted.
+- Retrieves the list of all errors from the Redux Store by calling the ReduxUtils.generateGlobalErrorSelector selector, or you can provide a single selector that is generated by the Social Program Management Web Development Accelerator. - For any errors that are stored on the Redux store, the withErrorBoundary function throws a JavaScript exception that is caught by the nearest ErrorBoundary. - Wraps a component in an ErrorBoundary. - Clears the errors from the Redux Store when the component is unmounted.

 Table 2.
 The withErrorBoundary parameters Parameter Mandatory Details wrappedComponent Yes The component or container to wrap. errorSelector No The selector to get the errors.
-If you don't provide an error selector, ReduxUtils.generateGloba ErrorSelector is used. resetErrorAction No The action to reset the errors.
+If you don't provide an error selector, ReduxUtils.generateGlobal ErrorSelector is used. resetErrorAction No The action to reset the errors.